jjbergman/iliaslatina/IL-translation.md

 640 Then, Idaeus, the messenger of the Trojans, brought the terms to the savage son of Atreus; but he did not agree to the gifts and would not listen to his words; he ordered Idaeus to depart from his camp.

-644 He obeyed and returned to the Trojan camp, since he had been scorned by the harsh enemy. @(Can't remember what troica is)
+644 He obeyed and returned to the Trojan camp, since he had been scorned by the harsh enemy.

 646 Meanwhile, the Danaans mourned their dead and built massive pyres.
 They placed all of the strong bodies of their fallen allies on the flames.